pabloclarkd/web/content/project/mujeres-stem/index.md

 ---
-title: "¿Dónde están las científicas?
-Brechas de género en carreras STEM"
+title: "¿Dónde están las científicas?"

 summary: This research report offers a snapshot of the presence of women in STEM in universities and the workforce in Mexico.
 It uses labor market survey data and higher education administrative records to outline the main challenges that Mexican women in STEM faced in the period between 2012 and 2021 and offers some policy suggestions on how to address them.